 You may wish to travel outside the UK while you are studying at Bangor.
 If you do need to travel outside the official University holidays, this should be authorised by your personal tutor or research supervisor.
-Once the absence is approved by your academic school, you will need to log it on MyBangor (in the Attendance section), and your personal tutor/supervisor will need to notify the Visa Compliance team.
+Once the absence is approved by your academic school, you will need to log it on MyBangor (in the Attendance section), and your personal tutor/supervisor will need to notify the Academic Engagement Team.
 Taking these steps before you travel would help the University deal with any issues, should you be stopped and questioned at the UK border when you return.
-If you are worried about crossing the border outside of the offical holidays, you may also want to obtain a letter from your school confirming that they are aware of your absence.
+If you are worried about crossing the border outside of the official holidays, you may also want to obtain a letter from your school confirming that they are aware of your absence.

-When re-entering the UK, we advise that you carry the following documents in your hand luggage (even if you travel during the offical University holidays):
+When re-entering the UK, we advise that you carry the following documents in your hand luggage (even if you travel during the official University holidays):

 - Your passport

 - Biometric Residence Permit (BRP) if you were issued one